nginxinc/nginx-gateway-fabric/docs/architecture.md

 cluster through the Kubernetes API by creating Kubernetes objects.
 - *Clients A* and *Clients B* connect to *Applications A* and *B*, respectively.
 This applications have been deployed by the corresponding users.
 - The *NKG Pod*, [deployed by *Cluster Operator*](/docs/installation.md) in the Namespace *nginx-gateway*.
+For scalability and availability, you can have multiple replicas.
 This Pod consists of two containers: `NGINX` and `NKG`.
 The *NKG* container interacts with the Kubernetes API to retrieve the most up-to-date Gateway API resources created within the cluster.
 It then dynamically configures the *NGINX* container based on these resources, ensuring proper alignment between the cluster state and the NGINX configuration.
 - *Gateway AB*, created by *Cluster Operator*, requests a point where traffic can be translated to Services within the cluster.
 This Gateway includes a listener with a hostname `*.example.com`.
 Application Developers have the ability to attach their application's routes to this Gateway if their application's hostname matches `*.example.com`.